rwblickhan/astro-rwblickhan.org/src/content/newsletters/time-to-read-the-eastern-classics.md

 Parts of *Three Kingdoms* are really fun!
 There’s a reason characters like Cao Cao and Zhuge Liang and Guan Yu are household names, and why stories like the Peach Garden Oath are literally proverbial, and why *Three Kingdoms* is readapted every three years.
 Some of the most fun parts are not things you’d pick up from a summary (Zhao Zilong’s *ahem* devotion to Liu Bei...).
 It has the kind of continent-and-generation-spanning scope you’d otherwise only see in long Western fantasy series like *A Song of Ice & Fire*.[^asoiaf]

 But... if you have the opportunity, learn *Three Kingdoms* through cultural osmosis.
 (I get the sense that *most* Chinese folks “just know” the stories from various adaptations and haven’t actually read the original.)
-It is very much a medieval romance[^romance], not a modern literary novel, and that means there’s zero interiority or characterization and most of the action is described in a detached, nondescript style.
+It is very much a medieval romance[^romance], not a modern literary novel, and that means there’s little interiority or characterization and most of the action is described in a detached, nondescript style.
 Most of the novel is closer to a historical (albeit heavily fictionalized) chronicle than what we moderns would consider literature. *Some* of that has to do with Chinese storytelling conventions, but *Three Kingdoms* feels noticeably less “modern” than, say, *Jin Ping Mei* or *Hong Lou Meng*.
 That’s not necessarily an issue — we read the classics, in part, to experience other storytelling styles — but maintained over more than a thousand pages... yeah, it’s *rough* to get through.

 Also... *Three Kingdoms* basically refuses to acknowledge the existence of women.
 Like, over the course of something like a thousand pages and hundreds of named characters, there’s only 4 or so named women, only two of whom matter to the plot (although one of those is a badass, so), and one of whom is introduced just to be cannibalized by her husband (!).
 Now a *lot* of these classics are uhh *not progressive*, and again I think there’s a lot of value in reading books not exactly in line with our modern values — but at some point it starts to feel strange just how much *Three Kingdoms* goes out of its way to avoid mentioning the gender that makes up half the population, even incidentally.